yeasy/learning_pickleball/04_serve_en.md

 There are two kinds of servings: **Volley serve** and **Drop serve**.
 The volley serve is to throw the ball up and hit the ball to serve directly, and it is required to swing in an upward arc motion with a low hand (the contacting point of the paddle cannot be higher than the waist, and the paddle top cannot be above the wrist).
 The drop serve is to let the ball drop freely and hit the ball after it bounces from the ground.
 There is no restriction on the hitting position or swing direction with drop serve.

+> Note: Starting in 2025, the rules allow players to release the ball with their paddle (instead of only by hand), but imparting spin during the release is still prohibited. **The 2026 rules reinforce and emphasize that at the moment of impact, the hand must be below the waist, and the paddle head must be swung in an obvious upward arc (visibly moving upward), with the highest point of the paddle head not above the wrist.**

 Usually serve the ball as far as possible to let it land near the baseline (but not out), in order to hamper the opponent's return and slow down the moving to net.

 ![Serve in Doubles Games](_images/double-serve.png)